• Skip to primary navigation

 You'll Also Need

-Half a tray of popsicles and watermelon slices on a marble counter.
+The finished ice lollies, a napkin, and fresh watermelon on a marble counter.

 How to Make Watermelon Popsicles